kappa/ilass/README.md

 This `cargo` workspace contains two projects:

-  - `ilass-core` which provides the algorithm
+  - `ilass` which provides the algorithm

     It is targeted at *developers* who want to use the same algorithm in their project.